-- Ensure the VFD that controls the fan motor is off, and the power to the motor circuit is locked out. - Attach the accelerometer (provided by others) onto the box beam as shown in Figure 12.
+- Ensure the VFD that controls the fan motor is off, and the power to the motor circuit is locked out. - Depending on the type of drive system (gear or belt), Attach the accelerometer (provided by others) onto the box beam as shown in Figure 14a or 14b.
 The accelerometer should be located away from the center of the web of the box beam, such that the center line of the accelerometer is about 1 inch from the upper or lower edge, as shown.